besh27/react-site-frame/README.md

 ## Why does this exist?

-This simple site can be used a a starting point for simple sites.
+This simple site can be used a a starting point for a react based site.
 The routes are already in place and this project is equiped with yarn sass and bulma.
 Get it started and begin building out the react components!